Inria-Prosecco/StarMalloc/README.md

 that can be used as a drop-in replacement for the libc allocator.
 It is heavily inspired from hardened\_malloc's design.

-The following symbols are/will be/will not be provided: except when explicitly mentioned, symbols are provided. ? indicates that no standard defining the corresponding symbol was found.
+The following symbols are/will be/will not be provided: except when explicitly mentioned, symbols are provided.
 1. as part of C standard library
 - malloc
 - calloc
 - realloc
 - free
-- aligned\_alloc (C11, TODO: check current implem)
+- aligned\_alloc (C11)
 - free\_sized (C23, TODO: refine)
 - free\_aligned\_sized (C23, TODO: refine)

 2. misc
-- posix\_memalign (POSIX, TODO: provide it)
+- posix\_memalign (POSIX)
 - malloc\_usable\_size (GNU)
-- memalign (?, TODO: provide it)
+- memalign (standard?)
-- valloc (?, TODO: provide it)
+- valloc (standard?, TODO: provide it)
 - (deprecated) pvalloc (GNU, TODO: provide it)
 - (deprecated) cfree (?, defined symbol as a fatal\_error, removed since glibc 2.26 (Debian oldoldstable glibc = 2.28, as of 2023-10-21))